-Usually when using this 'wheel-observing' method, the player is trying to place his bets as late as possible – shortly before the croupier announces “No more bets”.
+Usually, when using this 'wheel-observing' method, the player is trying to place his bets as late as possible – shortly before the croupier announces “No more bets”.
 The reason for this is obvious: the later the player places his bet, the easier it is for him to estimate where the ball is going to land.

 How to Place The Bets When Using The Kesselgucken Method

-For players using the Kesselgucken strategy it makes sense to play on the so called 'French bets'.
+For players using the Kesselgucken strategy, it makes sense to play on the so-called 'French bets'.
 Those are betting combinations that cover a series of numbers that are next to each other on a certain section of the roulette wheel.

 One way is to announce the French bets to the croupier, in such a case they are called Call Bets.
-They can either be pre-defined combinations of numbers (for example the 'voisins du zéro' – neighbors of zero, the 'tiers du cylindre' – the thirds of the wheel, or the 'orphelins' – the orphans).
-Or it can be one certain number and its 2 neighbors on either side, so a total of five numbers.
+They can either be pre-defined combinations of numbers (for example the 'voisins du zéro' – neighbours of zero, the 'tiers du cylindre' – the thirds of the wheel, or the 'orphelins' – the orphans).
+Or it can be one certain number and its 2 neighbours on either side, so a total of five numbers.